vipulnaik/diet-exercise-health/events/2025/2025-11-11-right-index-finger-impact-against-bottom-of-kitchen-shelves.md

 area.
 The bleeding wasn't stopping on its own quickly, so I applied a water block tough strips bandage (rather than water block flex, in light of this finger area having a larger circumference.

+## Followup actions

+I followed the [best
+practices](../../best-practices/best-practices-around-skin-wounds.md),
+trying to minimize activities that could irritate the hands, opting instead to do more stuff on the computer (fortunately the injury was not in a part of the hand that interfered with typing).

+Around 1:02 PM, after a few tasks that weakened the bandage, including applying vaseline, washing hands, and brushing teeth, I changed the bandage.
+The new bandage I chose was also a water block tough strips bandage.

+I then avoided further washing of my hands or use of anything involving water or vaseline on my hands until around 4:10 PM.
+When I washed my hands this time, the bandage weakened enough that I decided to remove it.
+By this time, the clotting was complete enough that I decided it's more convenient to leave the wound open, so I left the wound open for a while.
+I did various activities (eating, washing hands, washing dishes) after that.
+While the wound did get somewhat irritated, it did not reopen.

 ## Learnings